HomeDev GuideRecipesAPI ReferenceGraphQL

 Match by a set of values

-The In method allows filtering on int fields that match an explicit set of values.
-For instance, the following matches blog posts that have one, three, or five comments.
+The In method lets you filter on int fields that match an explicit set of values.
+For instance, the following matches blog posts with one, three, or five comments.

 var searchQuery = client.Search<BlogPost>()